max-ray001/WordPress/README.md

 ## Using

 * Install from source; see the "Developing" section for prerequisites
-  - Use `make local-build stack-install` to build and install locally
+  - Use `kubectl crossplane stack build local-build stack-install` to build and install locally
 * Create cloud provider CRDs and resource classes; see the crossplane wordpress workload examples
 * Create a CR to represent a wordpress instance.
 There's a sample in